JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 }
 ```

-Here we leverage the fact that `FeatureFlags` and `TestSettings` are enums and pass the `FeatureFlagAdapter` either `FeatureFlag.values()` or `TestSetting.values()` so it can generate the entire list.
-Additionally we hand it the `RuntimeFeatureFlagProvider` to look up the current values of each `Feature` and a listener to listen when an item gets enabled/disabled.
+Now it becomes clear why `FeatureFlags` and `TestSettings` had to be enums, because this allows to pass the `FeatureFlagAdapter` either `FeatureFlag.values()` or `TestSetting.values()` and automatically generate the UI for all defined `FeatureFlags` or `TestSettings`.

+Additionally we hand it the `RuntimeFeatureFlagProvider` to look up the current values of each `Feature`.
+Finally it needs a listener to respond when an item gets enabled/disabled.

 The `FeatureFlagViewHolder` simply binds the properties of the `Feature` to the view, requests the current value from the `FeatureFlagProvider` and connects a listener to the switch: